 Spend a meditative hour searching for Petoskey stones — the unique fossilized state stone — at the downtown break wall on Little Traverse Bay.
 As you leave Petoskey, you'll drive through a distinctly Victorian cottage settlement known as Bay View, founded in 1875 as a seasonal Methodist community devoted to recreation, education and the arts.
 Soak in the history on a walk; the community publishes a self-guided walking tour brochure.

 Ten miles and Little Traverse Bay separates Petoskey and Harbor Springs, a New England-style resort town filled with shops (take back local preserves from American Spoon).
 Harbor Springs is the gateway to Motorway 119, a beloved 20-mile lake-skirting road known as the Tunnel of Trees.
-It delivers you to tiny Cross Village, home of the iconic Legs Inn, a rustic fieldstone lodge filled with driftwood sculptures.
+It delivers you to tiny Cross Village, home of the iconic Legs Inn, a rustic fieldstone lodge filled with driftwood sculptures (June-October).
 Dine in the lakeview garden on Great Lakes whitefish and Polish classics such as pierogi and kielbasa.
 Digest over the 30-minute trip north to Wilderness State Park, occupying a windswept peninsula tapering off into Lake Michigan and a great spot to beachcomb.